RuiHe1999/blog/content/en/homepage/about.md

     attachment:
 ---

+## Research interests

+I am in developing trustworthy natural language processing tool for healthcare.
+Currently, I am working on computational modeling and prediction of language and memory decline in Alzheimer’s disease.

 ## Bio

 I was born in China.
-I obtained my bachelor's degree in translation at Jinan University (Guangzhou, China) and my master's degree in theoretical and applied linguistics with my specialization in computational linguistics at Universitat Pompeu Fabra (Barcelona, Spain).
-I am now a doctoral candidate with Universitat Pompeu Fabra studying how to model language and memory decline in Alzheimer's disease using machine learning methods.
+I obtained my bachelor’s degree in translation at Jinan University (Guangzhou, China) and my master’s degree in theoretical and applied linguistics with the specialization in computational linguistics at Universitat Pompeu Fabra (Barcelona, Spain).
+I am now a doctoral candidate with Universitat Pompeu Fabra studying how to model and predict language and memory decline in Alzheimer’s disease using machine learning technique.
 This study is supervised by Dr. [Wolfram Hinzen](https://sites.google.com/site/wolframhinzen/) and Dr. [Núria Bel](https://www.upf.edu/web/nuria-bel).
-This project is granted by China Scholarship Council (CSC).
+This project is granted by [China Scholarship Council (CSC)] (https://www.cscse.edu.cn/).

 I worked as an intern with the NLP team in the AI Lab of ByteDance, the comprehensive office of Zhuhai People's Hospital, and the translation group of Belink Translation.
 I have served as a part-time translator for 4 years.
 My specialist translation areas include business advertising; healthcare and medicine; certification, testing, inspection; international relations; and investment.

 I am a big fan of classic Chinese poems, online novels, Cantonese music, and Japanese anime.
 Though not a science student, I am fascinated by scientific history, especially quantum mechanics and the theory of relativity.

-## Research interests

-I draw on theories and methods from natural language processing, machine learning, neurolinguistics, statistics, and healthcare.
-My research interests lie in the interaction of linguistics, healthcare, and computer science.
-I majorly study language-related healthcare issues with quantitative methods  (particularly corpus and computational methods).
-Currently, I am focusing on computational modeling of language and memory decline in Alzheimer's disease.

 ## Key words
 Natural language processing; machine learning; neurolinguistics; language disorder; dementia; Alzheimer's disease; public health